Send email for updates

 commentary As expected, extended-release injections which ensure medication adherence for a week or a month were better at suppressing ‘on top’ opioid use than a regimen affording daily opportunities to miss the medication.
 What was surprising was that this advantage was so small.
 The ‘responder’ rate was the primary yardstick specified in the trial plan, and on this basis there was no statistically significant or substantial advantage for the injections.
 The statistically significant difference in the proportion of urine tests positive for opioids was also minor; just 7% more of the tests scheduled for patients allocated to injections were negative.

-One reason for the modest gains might be that patients had been handpicked to be good candidates for buprenorphine-based treatment and to be able to follow the intended treatment, which overwhelmingly they seem to have done.
-They were perhaps going to do well in any event on sublingual buprenorphine-naloxone and largely did not need the extra security against relapse provided by the extended-release formulations.
+One reason for the modest gains might be that patients had been handpicked to be good candidates for buprenorphine-based treatment and to be able to follow the intended treatment, which overwhelmingly they seem to have done, perhaps encouraged by expenses to attend study visits into more consistent attendance than might normally be expected.
+Participants received addiction counselling at scheduled weekly and monthly study visits and around 95% of people in each group attended scheduled sessions.
+Many were perhaps going to do well in any event on sublingual buprenorphine-naloxone, and did not need the extra security against relapse provided by the extended-release formulations.
 In the monthly phase of the trial, the few who did need this could get it even if allocated to sublingual medication delivery.
 Attendance would have been aided by attendance allowances which would have cumulated to (for an unemployed person) a substantial sum.

 Nevertheless, clearly there was considerable room for improvement in outcomes: most patients took illegal opioids and most did not respond well to treatment according to the study’s criterion.
 Extended-release buprenorphine made minor inroads into this potential.
 One notable advantage for extended-release buprenorphine not stressed by the researchers was the significant difference in injecting.
 Over weeks four to 24 of the trial, twice (31% v.
 15%) as many of the assessments of extended-release patients indicated no injecting – a substantial potential benefit in injecting-related ill-health, including spread of disease.